It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Related Work

 \section{Related Work}

-\myparagraph{Inference-Time Scaling.} Test-time scaling allocates additional computation during inference to solve challenging problems.
-Beyond scaling denoising steps in diffusion models, test-time techniques improve generation quality by finding better initial noise or refining intermediate states during inference, often guided by pre-trained reward models.
+\myparagraph{Inference-Time Scaling.} By allocating additional compute at inference time, test-time scaling enables models to address more challenging problems.
+Beyond scaling denoising steps in diffusion models, test-time techniques improve generation quality by finding better initial noise or refining intermediate states, often guided by pre-trained reward models.
 These methods fall into two categories: search-based approaches~\cite{ma2025inference,uehara2025rewardguidediterativerefinementdiffusion,uehara2025inferencetimealignmentdiffusionmodels,imageselect} that evaluate multiple candidates, and optimization-based approaches~\cite{doodl,dflow,novack2024dittodiffusioninferencetimetoptimization,dno,initno,tang2024inference} that iteratively refine noise or latents through gradient descent.
 In the context of increasing the diversity in the outputs of the generative model, \citet{gi} proposed an efficient search strategy using intermediate generations as a proxy for the final images.
-Differently, in this work, we demonstrate that an end-to-end noise optimization strategy along with changing the noise initialization can achieve superior performance on the quality-diversity tradeoff.
+Differently, in this work, we demonstrate that an end-to-end noise optimization strategy along with changing the noise initialization achieves superior performance on the quality-diversity tradeoff.